k8xu/personal-site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "BSc in Computer Science, Economics, and Data Science & Mathematics" institution = "Massachusetts Institute of Technology" year = 2022
+  course = "B.S. in Computer Science, Economics, and Data Science & Mathematics" institution = "Massachusetts Institute of Technology" year = 2022